ash/raku-course/essentials/scalar-variables/identifiers/index.md

 ## Case sensitivity

-Names of the variables (or _identifiers_) are case censitive.
+Names of the variables (or _identifiers_) are case sensitive.
 That means that all of the below names refer to different scalar containers:

 ```raku
 $myname